Folarin Balogun: Monaco

 On August 30, 2023, Ligue 1 side Monaco announced the signing of Balogun on a five-year contract, for a reported fee of €30 million, which could rise to €40 million with add-ons.
 On September 2, he played his first match for Monaco, coming on against Lens.
 During the match, he picked up his first yellow card for simulation after trying to win a penalty.
 On September 17, he scored his first league goal for Monaco, three minutes after coming off the bench in a 2–2 draw to Lorient.
 On September 22, he had his first start at the club, in which he missed two penalties in a 1–0 defeat against Nice.

 In the 2024–25 season, Balogun suffered a series of injuries which sidelined him most of the season.
 On May 3, 2025, he scored on his first start back from injury, a 3–1 win over Saint-Étienne.

+On November 4, 2025, he scored his first Champions League goal, securing a 1–0 away win over Bodø/Glimt.
+On February 17 in the Champions League, Balogun scored a first-half brace against Paris Saint-Germain, though Monaco would ultimately lose 2–3.
+One month later on March 6, he recorded another goal and assist against PSG, with Monaco winning 3–1 in the league matchup.
+Dating back to February 21, he scored in eight consecutive league games (including 10 goal contributions in his last 10 club games).
+This tied with the 2025–26 top five European league season record goalscoring streak shared only by Kylian Mbappé at Real Madrid (eight goals).
+Balogun's streak was also one goal away from the 21st-century Ligue 1 goalscoring streak record.
+Balogun finished the 2025–26 season as Monaco's top scorer with 19 goals and four assists in all competitions, and the league's fourth top scorer with 13 goals.
+For his season performances, he was named the 2025–26 Monaco Player of the Season.

+In August 2026, Premier League club Everton made a transfer bid for Balogun.
+On August 31, Balogun agreed to the transfer for a reported fee of €45 million (£38.58m; $52.3m) with €5 million (£4.3m; $5.8m) in add-ons.
+However, on transfer deadline day, complications arose with his medical.
+Despite Everton renegotiating the terms and being granted a two-hour 'grace period', Balogun ultimately rejected the move and opted to remain with Monaco.
+The BBC later described it as a "shambolic end to the transfer window" for Everton.

 International career

 Born in the United States to Nigerian parents, and raised in the United Kingdom, Balogun was eligible to represent the United States, England, and Nigeria at international level before he committed himself to the United States.
+He qualified for the United States through birthright citizenship.